alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Prepare the Requirements

-Generally, any information required to facilitate the record search must be provided by the requestor.
-This includes the personal information of the plaintiff/defendant as well as the case, number, docket number or appellate file number of the record.
+Generally, the requestor must provide any information required to facilitate the record search.
+This includes the personal information of the plaintiff/defendant as well as the case number, docket number, or appellate file number of the record.
 Additionally, the names of the litigants and details of the filing may also be requested.
-Where the record is confidential, the requestor will be required to obtain the required legal authorization for accessing the record of interest.
+Where the record is confidential, the requestor will be required to obtain legal authorization to access the record of interest.

 Requesting the Record

 While record requests may be made during general office hours, requestors are advised to schedule their visit to the courthouse beforehand.
-In addition to general case information the requesting party may also be required to present a government-issued photo ID or other forms of identification in order to confirm the eligibility of the requestor.
+In addition to general case information, the requesting party may also be required to present a government-issued photo ID or other forms of identification to confirm the requestor's eligibility.
 Most record custodians also charge a standard search/copy fee depending on the record requested and the copies required.

 How to Access Alabama Family Court Records via Mail